NgJingRui/FAQ-QnA-matching/README.md

 This step passes all the questions through the model and obtains vectors , these vectors are stored in the FAQs folder as well , and will be used in further calls instead of making the vectors all over again.

-## Answering questions !!!
+### Answering questions !!!
 When a user asks a question , his/her question is also converted to a vector by the model , now the model searches for the closest question(from the questions we had previously generated + orignal FAQs questions) and returns the answer corrosponding to the closest question.
-The closest question is determined using **cosine similirity***.
+The closest question is determined using **cosine similirity**.
 Instead of using a simple closest I have employed a KNN, kind of search.

+## How to Run the code ?